Skip to main content

 console.log(JSON.stringify(response, null, 2));

-The exact structure of the returned inputs and outputs depends on how your flow is configured in Langflow.
+The exact structure of the returned inputs and outputs objects depends on the components and configuration of your flow.

-1. To get the first chat message returned from the chat output component, change console.log to use the chatOutputText convenience function.
+4. If you want the response to include only the chat message from the Chat Output component, change console.log to use the chatOutputText convenience function:

 _10